Sport in Sydney: Sydney Olympic Park

 Sydney Olympic Park is roughly in the geographical centre of Sydney.
-Created for the 2000 Olympics, it is now a major sporting centre in the city.
+Created for the 2000 Summer Olympics, it is now a major sporting centre in the city.

-Sydney Superdome
+Sydney SuperDome

-Sydney Superdome hosts miscellaneous events as Sydney's premier indoors facility.
+Sydney SuperDome hosts miscellaneous events as Sydney's premier indoors facility.
 It has a maximum capacity of 21,000.

 Stadium Australia

 Stadium Australia, sponsored as Accor Stadium, is Sydney's largest stadium.
-Built for the 2000 Olympics, it now hosts big events such as the NRL Grand Final, the rugby league State of Origin and rugby union and soccer internationals.
+Built for the 2000 Summer Olympics, it now hosts big events such as the NRL Grand Final, the rugby league State of Origin and rugby union and soccer internationals.

 The venue is the home ground of NRL teams, the Canterbury-Bankstown Bulldogs and the South Sydney Rabbitohs and serves as an occasional home ground for the Parramatta Eels.
-Accor Stadium also hosts a number of Swans home games and the occasional domestic cricket one-day match.
+Stadium Australia also hosts a number of Sydney Swans home games and the occasional domestic cricket one-day match.

 Other facilities

 There are various other sporting and recreational facilities in the centre including another indoor arena, tennis centre, aquatic centre, athletics centre, hockey centre, archery centre, as well as the Sydney Showground.
-In 2009 the area hosted a motor race in the form of the Sydney 500 motor race to be held on a street circuit within the former Olympic grounds.
+From 2009 until 2016, the area hosted a motor race in the form of the Sydney 500 on a street circuit within the former Olympic grounds.